 The King's College requires all students to attain proficiency in quantitative reasoning.
 The course requirements vary depending on the student's major, but all students must pass a first-year mathematics course.
-Students are assigned to a particular course (Pre-calculus or Calculus) in light of their previous preparation.
-Students must take either pre-calculus or calculus at King's in his or her first year.
-In order to be placed in calculus, the student must attain a score of 600 or higher on the mathematics section of the SAT or a score of 24 or higher on the mathematics section of the ACT.
-Students with lower scores will be placed in Pre-calculus.
+Students are assigned to a particular course (Quantitative Reasoning, Pre-calculus, or Calculus) in light of their previous preparation and intended program of study.
+All students must take a mathematics course at King's in his or her first year.
+In order to be placed in calculus, the student must attain a score of 650 or higher on the mathematics section of the SAT or a score of 27 or higher on the mathematics section of the ACT.
+Students with lower scores will be placed in Quantitative Reasoning or Pre-calculus.
 These mathematics requirements ensure that students have the tools to engage the quantitative components of other courses, including courses in economics.
-More broadly, quantitative reasoning is indispensable in evaluating the validity of numerous claims made in public policy debates, and in presenting successful policy proposals.
+More broadly, quantitative reasoning is indispensable in evaluating the validity of numerous claims made in public policy debates and in presenting successful policy proposals.